Bashar al-Assad: Presidency

-Damascus Spring and before civil war: 2000–2011
+Early presidency (2000–2011)

 After the death of Hafez al-Assad on 10 June 2000, the Constitution of Syria was amended.
 The minimum age requirement for the presidency was lowered from 40 to 34, which was Bashar's age at the time.
-Assad contested as the only candidate and subsequently confirmed president on 10 July 2000, with 97.29% support for his leadership.
+The sole candidate of the presidential referendum, Assad was subsequently confirmed president on 10 July 2000, with 97.29% support for his leadership.
 In line with his role as President of Syria, he was also appointed the commander-in-chief of the Syrian Armed Forces and Regional Secretary of the Ba'ath Party.

-Immediately after he took office, a reform movement made cautious advances during the Damascus Spring, which led to the shut down of Mezzeh prison and the declaration of a wide-ranging amnesty releasing hundreds of Muslim Brotherhood affiliated political prisoners.
-However, security crackdowns commenced again within the year.
-Many analysts stated that reform under Assad had been inhibited by the "old guard", members of the government loyal to his late father.

-During the war on terror, Assad allied his country with the United States.
-Syria was a major site of extraordinary rendition by the CIA of al-Qaeda suspects, who were interrogated in Syrian prisons.

-Soon after Assad assumed power, he "made Syria's link with Hezbollah—and its patrons in Tehran—the central component of his security doctrine", and in his foreign policy, Assad is an outspoken critic of the U.S., Israel, Saudi Arabia, and Turkey.
+A series of state elections were held every seven years which Assad won with overwhelming majority of votes.
+The elections are unanimously regarded by independent observers as a sham process and boycotted by the opposition.
+The last two elections – held in 2014 and 2021 – were conducted only in areas controlled by the Syrian government during the country's ongoing civil war and condemned by the United Nations.
+In the five years before 2011 the government of Bashar consolidated state power over the economy and political system.
+This consolidation went hand in hand with measures which were filled with nepotism and corruption.